Brisbane QTC Tennis International

 The Brisbane QTC Tennis International is a tournament for professional male and female tennis players played on outdoor hardcourts.
 It is currently part of the ITF Women's Circuit and Men's Circuit.
 The event is classified as a $60,000 ITF Women's World Tennis Tour and a $25,000 ITF Men's World Tennis Tour tournament and has been held in Brisbane, Australia, since 2015.
 From 2015 to 2019, the women's tournament was a $25k event and held regularly in late September or October.
-In 2023, the tournament was upgraded to $60,000 and moved to November.
-Men's tournament still remains a $25k event.
+In 2023, the tournament was upgraded to $60,000 and moved to November, the men's tournament remained a $25k event.